jamietanna/sarahseewhy.github.io/_posts/2024-03-24-career-break-reflections.md

 Looking back I wish I'd identified my _needs_ and balanced my wants with my needs (and responsibilities).

 Why didn't I do this?
-I suspect my decisions were guided by fear and the societal pressure to do it all some new mothers feel.
+I suspect my decisions were guided by fear and the societal pressure to do it all as some new mothers feel.

 ## New vs old skills